frankiewebster/Data-and-Code-A2---Frankie-Webster/README.md

 **Setup**:

 To run this project, a V2 and/or V1 micro bit is needed and its other requirements provided in the box:
-1. cord
+1. Cord provided
-2. battery pack and AAA batteries
+2. Battery pack and AAA batteries
 3. USBC to USB connector if required

+*If using a V1 micro:bit*:
+1. Corded headphones
+2. Crocodile Clips

 *If using a V2 microbit*:
 1. Download the provided code as a hex file onto your computer.